 Habitats: In spring and summer, coho can be found in open waters near concentrations of alewives or smelt – usually within 10 miles of shore in the upper 20 to 40 feet.
 In August and September, they concentrate in schools near mouths of the parent streams.
 Sometime in September, they begin ascending the spawning streams in waves.

 Identification: Best identifying characteristic is teeth set in black gums.
 The base of the tail flares like the handle of a canoe paddle, offering the angler a grip sufficient to lift the fish.
 Like the coho, the interior of the mouth will also be gray or black.
 Tail spots are usually restricted to the top half of the tail, but may also appear on the lower half.
 The anal fin usually has 15 to 17 rays.
 Chinook do not jump and roll as much as coho, but have tremendous power and make long reel-screaming runs.

 Habitats: Open-water fishing is the best in spring and summer, as with coho.
 Migration to parent streams begin in late summer, with heavy concentration at stream mouths.
 Stream fishing peaks sometime in September, at the onset of spawning runs.

-As the number one Chicago fishing charter service, proudly serving the Chicago and Waukegan, Illinois areas for over 40 years, Captain Jerry Nied has been chartering the finest of fishing trips.
+Frequently called the "Best Chicago Fishing Charters" in Chicagoland and proudly serving the Chicago and Waukegan, Illinois areas for over 40 years, Captain Jerry Nied has been chartering the finest of fishing trips.
 Spendthrift Charters is one of the largest fishing charter fishing vessels available on Lake Michigan today.
 We currently have three 39-ft Tiara ships to satisfy every fishing need, no matter the size of the group.
 Captain Jerry is a full time U.S. Coast Guard and licensed captain.
 Fishing charters are available 7 days a week.
 Call now for the next available Chicago fishing charter departure time!